 Getting Started: At a certain point, you will need to cut off registration so you can pair the first round.
 Murphy's law tells us that three people will probably arrive one minute later.
 Use your judgment, but at some point you have to respect the people who came on time, and pair in late arrivals in round two.
 (Of course they will probably not qualify for prizes.)

-Membership: AGA membership (paper) or payment of a $10 rating fee is required for all US go players.
-This requirement is waived for players living outside the US if they are members of their own national association.
+Membership: AGA membership or payment of a single-event rating fee is required for all players.
+This requirement can be waived for players living outside the US if they have documentation that they are members of their own national association.
 Set up a laptop hooked to the Internet and players can renew their memberships on the spot.
 New members will get an immediate ID # which you will need when you report the tournament results to the AGA.
-Some people may not want to use the Internet, so have some AGA membership forms and AGA Chapter's only promotional rate printed and ready.
+Some people may not want to use the Internet, so have some AGA membership forms, AGA Chapters-only promotional rate forms, and rating fee/waiver forms printed and ready.
+Only the official AGA forms are acceptable.
+Make sure players fill out ALL required information so they are properly identified in the player database.
+It is especially important that players supply their legal name, not nicknames or “handles.”
 Please ask renewing members to fill one out too, in case any information needs updating.

 Unrated Players: When players have AGA ratings or other statements of strength (e.g., a rated go server account) it is fairly easy to decide where they belong in the field.
 Rated players should play at their rated strength.